DHC Coordinated Scholarships

 All students who complete a research project funded by a Watkins Scholarship are required to submit an electronic copy of their thesis or final research paper to the Mansfield Library through ScholarWorks, using the following template as a formatting guide.
 The deadline for the 2019 application is Monday, April 15, 2019

 Undergraduate Research Awards will support up to ten student/faculty research teams.
 These awards are open to any undergraduate at the University of Montana-Missoula.
 Each successful student applicant will receive an undergraduate research scholarship of $500-$1,500 per semester.
 The program is intended to provide selected students (sophomores through seniors) the opportunity to spend the academic year apprenticing with a faculty mentor; learning from and assisting with faculty research activity; and planning, developing, and carrying out his or her own undergraduate research project with the guidance of that faculty mentor.

 The University of Montana offers up to two Dailey Study Abroad Scholarships of $1,500 in support of a full-year study abroad program in a country where English is not commonly spoken.
 All undergraduates at the University of Montana-Missoula are eligible to apply; preference shall be given to individuals who graduated from a Montana high school.

 The Davidson Honors College offers Study Abroad Scholarships toward the cost of a study abroad experience.
 Funds are available for study abroad programs and for IE3 Global Internships anywhere in the world.
-Only Davidson Honors College students are eligible for these awards.
-Application deadline: November 15th (for winter session and spring semester) and the last Friday in March (for summer and autumn semester).
-To apply for this scholarship, download and submit the DHC Study Abroad Scholarship Application below.
+Only DHC students are eligible for these awards.